surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

  <B><font color = " Black"> Image 17</font></b>

-In <b>Folder View</b>, on clicking on Settings Icon, it displays <b>Info ( information given while saving any report), Edit , Delete, Thumbnail, Set Homepage</b> options for reports and dashboard.
+In <b>Folder View</b>, on clicking on gear Icon, it displays <b>Info ( information given while saving any report), Edit , Delete, Thumbnail, Set Homepage</b> options for reports and dashboard.

 > <b>Note:</b> Tags are specific for editing, deleting and for thumbnail option.